Home

 Hay Info

 Mountain Mist (Timothy)- This is excellent feed for your mature rabbits, chins, guineas, prairie dogs, and other herbivores.
-It is low in calcuim so your rabbits teeth and nails do not overgrow.
+It is low in calcium so your rabbits teeth and nails do not overgrow.
 It is also a coarser hay that keeps your pet occupied chewing, which also helps with keeping teeth in check.
 Timothy has large cattail heads that animals will find very tasty.

 Green Goodness (Alfalfa Hay)- Alfalfa is great for your growing young rabbits, chins, guineas, and other herbivores.
 There is more nutrition than any of the other hay types, it is high in calcium and protein.